 The boy spoke up and said, “You asked what I would have done if I had been in the crowd when Jesus fell under the weight of His cross.”
 He looked earnestly up at the preacher.
 “Sir, I would have helped Him carry it.”
 The preacher reasoned, “Yes, but if you had helped Him carry His cross, the cruel Roman soldiers would have ruthlessly beaten you across your back.”
 Unshaken, the boy replied, “I don’t care.
 I would have helped Him carry it just the same.”

 A few weeks later the preacher was standing near the door at the end of services.
 As the boy was passing by, the preacher affectionately patted him on the back.
 The boy painfully pulled away and said, “Please don’t do that.
 My back is sore.”
 Having barely touched the boy, the preacher took him over to the side to figure out what was wrong.
-As the boy lifted his shirt, he revealed several large crisscrossed welts on his back.
+As the boy lifted his shirt, he revealed several large crisscrossed welts.
 The preacher cringed in anger, “Who did this?”
 The boy responded, “My mother did.
 She whipped me because I came to church” (Illustration by Travis Brown).

 Matthew 10:37-38 says, “He who loves father or mother more than Me is not worthy of Me; and he who loves son or daughter more than Me is not worthy of Me.
 And he who does not take his cross and follow after Me is not worthy of Me.”